volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 ```

 **Important note:** Always check whether the library sanitized HTML automatically for you or not.
 The library we used is not doing this, so we still have to sanitize be ourselves.

+## Choosing the right way

+Choosing the right approach heavily depends on what you are going to do with the HTML you receive.

+If you are going to just display it as-is to the users, then you may not need any libraries for that, just sanitize and display it by using **dangerouslySetInnerHTML** prop.

+However, if you want to replace some of the HTML tags with React components, and display them, then an external library that allows doing this is definitely a way to go.

+Example: replace all **div** elements with **data-report-id** with the component that retrieves and renders an actual report.

+When using library, remember to check if it does sanitization for you.

+## Summary

+Parsing HTML code is a common task when building web applications.

+Every developer must know how to do it in the best and most secure way.

+In this article we learned:

+* Why React blocks rendering HTML code by default
+* What is an XSS attack?
+* Two ways of rendering HTML code in React
+* Why do we need to sanitize HTML code before rendering it with React